fazleh2010/Journal-Paper/README.md

 **B. Parser:** Instructions on how to install and run the parser, including examples of input questions and the expected SPARQL output.
 Also includes details on how to connect the parser to the grammar generator.

+**C. question-answering system:** IThis repository provides a web interface for question answering over linked data.
+Given a natural language question, it returns an answer along with relevant Wikipedia pages.
+Below are instructions for installing and running the web interface.

 | System         | Type           | Input          |  Output        | Code     | Docker           |
 | :------------ |:--------------- |:---------------|:---------------| :---------------|:---------------|